College Application General Information for Class of 2022:

 Rolling admissions deadline is April 1st.

-Rivier U announces a NEW test-optional admissions policy for students applying for Fall 2016 admission.
+Rivier U has a test-optional admissions policy.
 Test-optional is for application to all undergraduate majors with the EXCEPTION of Nursing and other medical-related majors.

-Rivier is also now part of the Common Application.
+Rivier U is part of the Common Application.

 Rivier Adams Achievement Scholarship

-Rivier University will award scholarships in the amount of $2000 to first-time students entering in the fall of 2016 who have been awarded the John and Abigail Adams Scholarship.
+Rivier University will award scholarships in the amount of $2000 to first-time Massachusetts students who have been awarded the John and Abigail Adams Scholarship.
 This is a one-time only award to honor and acknowledge the hard work and achievement of students in Massachusetts.

 Nursing continues to be a very competitive major.
 Students should have a minimum of 900 (combined critical reading and math) and a high school GPA of 3.2 or better (3.5 preferred) in mostly honors and AP classes.
 A transfer student should have a minimum GPA of 3.5 or better and 30 credits.